core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This can be problematic for devices that cannot dynamically write information to non-volatile memory.
 For example, some devices may support only a single writing in persistent memory when initial keying material is provided (e.g., at manufacturing or commissioning time), but no further writing after that.
 Therefore, these devices cannot perform a stateful key update procedure, and thus are not capable to run KUDOS in FS mode to achieve forward secrecy.

-In order to address these limitations, KUDOS can be run in its stateless No-FS mode, as defined in the following.
+In order to address these limitations, KUDOS can be run in its stateless no-FS mode, as defined in the following.
 This allows two peers to achieve the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that no forward secrecy is achieved and no state information is required to be dynamically written in non-volatile memory.

 From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function (see {{ssec-update-function}}).